h182037/Group-1-Inforum/README.md

 where you must get a minimum of 3 points in order to pass the assignment.

+## Getting and building the project

+Log into [`git.app.uib.no`](https://git.app.uib.no/Hakon.Gylterud/inf226-2019-inforum) and make your own fork of the project there.
+You can then clone your repo to your own persion machine.

+To build the project you can use Maven on the command line, or configure your IDE to use Maven to build the project.

+ - `mvn compile` builds the project
+ - `mvn test` runs the tests.
+(There are only a few unit test – feel free to add more).
+ - `mvn exec:java` runs the web app.

+Once the web-app is running, you can access it on [`localhost:8080`](http://localhost:8080).

 ## Handing in the assignment

 Before you hand in your assignment, make sure that you